meltano/meltano/docs/src/_reference/v2-migration.md

 1. Sourcing setting values from the terminal by a name other than the default environment variable (of the form `<PLUGIN_NAME>_<SETTING_NAME>`).
 1. Writing setting values into the plugins' runtime environment under an environment variable name other than the default.

-For sourcing setting values we encourage users going forward use the default environment variables (of the form `<PLUGIN_NAME>_<SETTING_NAME>`) for settings in most cases.
+For sourcing setting values we encourage users going forward to make use of the default environment variables (of the form `<PLUGIN_NAME>_<SETTING_NAME>`) for settings in most cases.
 These can be conveniently found for a given plugin by running `meltano config <plugin> list`.
-In cases where an environment variable of a name other than the default must be used, Meltano supports referencing in `meltano.yml`.
+In cases where an environment variable of a name other than the default must be used to source a setting value, Meltano supports referencing in `meltano.yml`.
 For example:

 ```yaml